simonallfrey/protohackers-in-elixir-sja/README.md

 ## sed match

-sed '/pattern1/s/pattern2/replacement/g' replaces all occurrences of 'pattern2' with 'replacement' on lines matching pattern1
+`sed '/pattern1/s/pattern2/replacement/g'` replaces all occurrences of 'pattern2' with 'replacement' on lines matching pattern1

 ## prevent fly.io keeping credit/debit card on record.

-Sign up w/o card and buy \$25 credit, there is no agreement to allow further billing.
+Sign up w/o card and buy \$25 credit (with credit or debit card, perhpas prepayed), there is no agreement to allow further billing.

 Dashboard -> Billing -> Manage Billing

-Show stripe has "No payment method"
+Shows stripe has "No payment method"

 Of course, this way you have to spend \$25...